-If you have ever had cold sores or herpes simplex in the past it is important that you continue to use medication for 7 days after your lip treatment, as you did 7 days before.
-This will help prevent an outbreak, which causes discomfort and could result in scarring.
+If you have ever had cold sores or herpes simplex in the past it is important that you continue to use medication for 7 days after your lip treatment, as you did 3 days before.
+This will help prevent an outbreak, which causes discomfort and could result in colour loose or scarring.

-DO NOT use makeups for 3 days and in the case of eye procedures use a new mascara to prevent infection.
+DO NOT use makeups for 7-10 days and in case of eye procedures use a new mascara to prevent infection in appropriate time.

-DO NOT apply Vaseline – this will make the area sweat, allowing the pigment to heal incorrectly during the 7 day healing process.
+DO NOT apply Vaseline – this will make the area sweat, not allowing the pigment to heal correctly.

-DO NOT itch, pick, scratch or rub the area or the colour will heal unevenly or cause scarring and infection.
+DO NOT itch, pick, scratch or rub the area – the colour will heal unevenly or cause scarring and infection.

-To avoid pigment fade for as long as possible, avoid excessive exposure to the sun or UV rays and use a good sunscreen or moisturiser with an SPF15.
+To avoid pigment fade for as long as possible, protect your makeup from the sun or UV rays and use a good sunscreen or moisturizer with an SPF30.

 If you are planning an MRI scan, chemical peel or any other similar procedures, please inform your practitioner that you have had permanent cosmetics.